alex-s168/website/pages/article-gpu-arch-1.typ

   - `Sreg`: the first element of a vector register, as scalar
   - `Sany`: a `Simm` or an `Sreg`
-  - `dist`: `Vany`, or a `Sany` broadcasted to each element ]
+  - `dist`: `Vany`, or a `Sany` broadcasted to each element
+  - `sig`: one of the 16 completion signal slots
+]

 #section[